DevRel-Foundation/wg-metrics-reporting/CHARTER.md

 ## 1. Working Group Definition

-The primary objectives of the Metrics, Reporting, and Best Practices WG include the following themes: Strategy Improvement, Regional Analysis, Customer Journey, Reporting, Funding and Metrics.
-The themes aim to:
+The primary objectives of the Metrics, Reporting, and Best Practices WG include the following themes:

+- **Strategy Improvement**:
+  - Review models like the Orbit Model, Marketing Funnel, AAARRRP Strategy Framework, Bowling Alley Framework.
-- Develop tracking and metrics strategies, including the potential consequences and unintended behaviors of optimizing for specific metrics.
+  - Develop tracking and metrics strategies, including the potential consequences and unintended behaviors of optimizing for specific metric

-- Review models like the Orbit Model, Marketing Funnel, AAARRRP Strategy Framework, etc. to guide DevRel strategies.
-- Analyze engagement models and frameworks for targeting different geographical regions (e.g., more partner-focused approaches in Japan).
+- **Regional Analysis**:
-- Consider regional differences in DevRel strategies, with specific attention to geographical and cultural nuances.
+  - Address regional engagement differences in DevRel strategies, with specific attention to geographical and cultural nuances.

+- **Customer Journey**:
   - Track the customer/partner journey from initial engagement to maturity, ensuring continued support.
+  - Analyze engagement models and frameworks for targeting different geographical regions
   - Label and categorize DevRel verticals such as non-commercial, academia, for-profit, etc.

+- **Reporting**:
-- Create an annual report on the current state of DevRel.
-- Establish best practices for measuring the value of DevRel.
+  - Create an annual state report and best practices for measuring value

+- **Funding and Metrics**:
-- Develop sustainable funding models and ways to demonstrate ROI for DevRel initiatives.
+  - Develop sustainable funding models and metrics for segments without engagement data

 ## 2. Working Group Team Structure
 This working group is composed of managers and participants.